funkyOne/facts/README.md

 ### What is fact?
 A fact is actually a fact.
 Some piece of information about the system under documentation.
+- fact can have multiple issues related to it
+- fact can have state identifying it's impementation stage

 ##how to run